Iowa Forms

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Black Hawk County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Black Hawk County that you need to transfer you would only need to order our forms once for all of your properties in Black Hawk County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Black Hawk County you only need to order once.

 When a property owner dies in Iowa, title to his or her real property passes by means of the decedent's will, or, in the absence of a will, via the laws of intestate succession established in the probate code, codified at chapter 633 of the Iowa Code.